apache/airflow-client-python/docs/AssetApi.md

 Materialize Asset

-Materialize an asset by triggering a DAG run that produces it.
+Materialize an asset by triggering a Dag run that produces it.

 ### Example